Which “United States”?: HOW to discern meaning between GEOGRAPHICAL and CORPORATE based on statutory context

 2.2.
 Civil Context

-CIVIL context is encompasses the reach of CIVIL legislative power of Congress to manage is territories, possessions, and enclaves under item 2 in the previous section.
+CIVIL context encompasses the reach of CIVIL legislative power of Congress to manage its federal offices, privileges, territories, possessions, and enclaves under item 2 in the previous section.
 Civil jurisdiction:

 1. Is always GEOGRAPHICAL because it is BASED on DOMICILE within that geography.